 2nd Lt.
 Donald Ray Bertrand

 2nd Lt.
 Donald R. Bertrand was born in Roswell, New Mexico, on August 8, 1919.
-When he was two, his parents, Thomas & Mary Pope-Bertrand, moved their family first to Estherville, Iowa, and then to Maywood, Illinois.
-In Maywood, he, his brother and two sisters were raised at 205 South 8th Avenue and attended Emerson Grade School.
+When he was two, his parents, Thomas Bertrand & Mary Pope-Bertrand, moved their family first to Estherville, Iowa, and then to Maywood, Illinois.
+In Maywood, he, his brother, and two sisters were raised at 205 South 8th Avenue and attended Emerson Grade School.
 He graduated from Proviso Township High School in 1939 and worked as a receiving clerk at a paper good company.

 When Headquarters Company was formed, Donald

 was assigned to the company as the technical

 the 192nd was sent to take part in maneuvers

 the 192nd Tank